Vault

 The Azure auth method requires client credentials to access Azure APIs.
 The following are required to configure the auth method:

 If Vault is hosted on Azure, Vault can use MSI to access Azure instead of a shared secret.
-A managed identity must be enabled on the resource that acquires the access token.
+A managed identity must be on the resource that acquires the access token.

 Role assignments